 Tarsal Coalitions and Other Causes of Adolescent Foot Pain

-If your teenager is complaining of pain in the foot, or has developed an unusual walking style, the doctors at the Foot & Ankle Center of Washington specialist in the treatment of teenage foot pain.
+If your teenager or older child is complaining of pain in the foot, or has developed an unusual walking style, he or she should be evaluated for a tarsal coalition.

-Generally, a Tarsal Coalition will develop in the womb, yet will not become problematic until the child ages, usually from the ages of 9-16, as the child becomes more active and places more stress on the bones.
+Generally, a Tarsal Coalition will develop in the womb, yet will not become problematic until the child ages, usually from the ages of 9-16, as the bone starts to ossify and the child becomes more active and places more stress on the bones.
 In some, the condition will not manifest until even later in life.